Hirevo/alexandrie/e2e/README.md

 export DATABASE="<mysql|postgres|sqlite>"
 export SCENARIO="<name-of-the-scenario>"
 ./run-scenario

+# To allow the containers to read the different mounted volumes (like the SSH keys),
+# by default, the UID and GID of your current user are passed to the Dockerfiles.
+# So, you may encounter an issue like one of the following:
+#  - groupadd: GID '..' already exists
+#  - useradd: UID '..' already exists
+# If so, then you can specify another UID and GID by:
+#  - setting the USER_ID and GROUP_ID environment variables
+#  - uncommenting the line in `run-scenario.sh` about using `chmod`
+#  - re-running `run-scenario.sh`
 ```

 It will take care of everything needed (generating new SSH keys, creating a blank repository, building and running the images to completion).